RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Validation

-Validation ensures that data is properly entered into an Input Field or Form.
-It alerts users to data errors, required input, and prompts them to make corrections.
+Validation ensures that data is properly entered into a form or form element.
+This includes both validation of input within required form elements and invalid data such as going over a character limit.
+Form validation should provide information about what and where the error is as well as how to make the necessary corrections, if possible.
+Validation can take place inline after a specific form element loses focus or after submission of a full form.
+Both can take place in the same form.

-Input Fields, Checkboxes and Select Menus can be configured to require user input and to enforce specific data formats.
-Once configured, these elements can provide validation as users move through a group of controls, such as a form, within a Dialog Box or Pane.
-Validation is then employed a second time when “Apply” or “OK” is selected.
+[Input Fields](/components/input-field), [Checkboxes](/components/checkbox), and [Select Menus](/components/select) can be configured to require user input and to enforce specific data formats.
+Once configured, these elements can provide validation as users move through a group of controls, such as a form, within a [Dialog Box](/components/dialog-box) or [Pane](/patterns/modeless-panes).
+Validation is then employed a second time when a form submission [Button](/components/button) is pressed.

 Individual elements outside of a Dialog Box or Pane can also be configured for validation.

 ### Rules of Thumb

-- Validate user input immediately after the element loses focus.
-Don’t wait to validate elements upon “Apply.”
+- Validate user input immediately after the element loses focus when possible.
+Don’t wait to validate elements upon “Submit.”
 - Don’t reset the form.
 Requiring users to re-input valid data is poor user experience.
 - In the same voice, write short, simple, and precise error messages that assist users in easily correcting input errors.
-- Clearly mark required fields with an asterisk.
+- Clearly mark required fields with an asterisk to the right of the label when the majority of a form is optional.
+- Clearly mark optional fields with (optional) to the right of the label when the majority of a form is required.
 - Display examples of correctly formatted data.
 When validating data format, use placeholders and help text to clearly convey to the user the expected data formats.
 Automatically format data when possible and appropriate to avoid user errors.
-- Use appropriate input type on form fields for the expected data input (e.g., `<input type="number">` when entering numeric data)
+- Use appropriate input type on form fields for the expected data input (e.g., `<input type="number">` when entering numeric data).

 ::: note Poorly written error messages confuse and frustrate the user and force them to fix the input problem through trial and error.